-The difference between DIY and Professional radon testing?
+The difference between radon test kits and professionals?

 Professionals will typically use “time-integrated” sampling with electrets or continuous radon monitors (CRMs).
 These types of testing are performed over a certain time period which can be anywhere from 2 days (minimum) to more than a year.
 These results provide a measurement of the average level of radon during that time period.
 Do-it-yourself kits are not time-integrated and may not be as accurate.